Phil Goff warns of service cuts in dire financial update

 Goff is also planning to dip into the Government's "better off" fund from the Three Waters reforms to meet a "significant part" of the budget operating shortfall.

 In December, the shortfall was $85m.
-The latest shortfall figure has not been released.
+Goff said the latest figure was still being finalised, but it would increase "tens of millilorns of dollars".

 "The bottom line for the council is that we need to manage our finances prudently and sustainably and we will do so," Goff said.